fbdevcowerri/git-14days-challenge/day6challenge/README.md

 - Make a pull request with the pushed branch

+- Go to the Original Repo https://github.com/fbdevcowerri/git-14days-challenge notice that you are prompted to make a pull request

 - Now checkout to the second branch with `git checkout add-gitbranch-second-screenshot`

  create a file in `day6challenge` folder called `yourname-day6-branch2.md`